 Two helpful best practices to consider are atomic commits and leveraging those atomic commits to make your commit messages more useful to future collaborators.

-If you are using Visual Studio Code (and you should be if you’re following this curriculum) and you don’t want to get stuck writing a commit message in Vim because you accidentally used
+If you are using Visual Studio Code (and you should be if you’re following this curriculum), there’s a way to ensure that if you use

 git commit without the message flag (

-With that out of the way, now you can choose to use either
+With that done, you can now choose to use either

 git commit -m <your message here> or

-git commit and enter your message with Visual Studio Code!
+git commit to type your message with Visual Studio Code!

 You may not feel completely comfortable with Git at this point, which is normal.
 It’s a skill that you will get more comfortable with as you use it.